akshayandroid01/Fresh-News/README.md

 # Fresh-News

-This app showing multi categories news fetched from Hindustan time api.
+This app showing multi categories news fetched from Hindustan time Rss Feeds.

 I have used hindustan time RSS feed to show news for testing purpose.
 The UI is basic to show news listing and details.